FabianForsman/OOPP-Projektgrupp27/README.md

-Input $ mvn java:run in commandline to run program
+Input $ mvn javafx:run in commandline to run program